 Integrating solutions like verification of payee can further reduce risks by ensuring that payments are sent to the correct recipients, minimizing fraud and accounting discrepancies.

 By providing reports, hospitals can stay on track, avoiding costly mistakes.
 However, organizations should have quality reporting tools in their electronic systems.
 These applications, embedded in the billing system, can quickly identify common errors that affect income in the long run.
+In addition, it contributes to the effective optimization of the revenue cycle management process.

 - Technology infrastructure.
 RCM requires reliable systems that integrate with EHR platforms and support registration, billing, payments, and reporting in one environment.